asehdev1994/actuarial-life-model-engine/README.md

 ## Current Limitations

-* Uses a synthetic mortality curve (not yet based on real data)
+* Uses synthetic mortality and lapse assumptions
-* Single-policy valuation only (no portfolio layer yet)
-* Deterministic (no stochastic scenarios)
+* Deterministic only (no stochastic scenarios)
-* Limited assumption set (no lapse, expenses, etc.)
+* No expenses or surrender value modelling yet
+* Simplified lapse decrement framework
+* No dynamic policyholder behaviour

 ---